In this article, you can read about union territories and how they are administered in India for UPSC exam polity and governance segments.

 (b) a Council of Ministers,

-or both with such constitution, powers and functions, in each case, as may be specified in the law.
+or both with such constitution, powers, and functions, in each case, as may be specified in the law.

 Article 239AA.
-Special provisions with respect to Delhi
+Special provisions concerning Delhi

-(1) As from the date of commencement of the Constitution (Sixty-ninth Amendment) Act, 1991, the Union territory of Delhi shall be called the National Capital Territory of Delhi (hereafter in this Part referred to as the National Capital Territory) and the administrator thereof appointed under article 239 shall be designated as the Lieutenant Governor.
+(1) As from the date of commencement of the Constitution (Sixty-ninth Amendment) Act, 1991, the Union Territory of Delhi shall be called the National Capital Territory of Delhi (hereafter in this Part referred to as the National Capital Territory) and the administrator thereof appointed under article 239 shall be designated as the Lieutenant Governor.